General Information | Continuing Student Registration

 Cancelled Courses | Special Courses | Cross-Registration

 All students may register online through myMILLS via the Mills Resource Portal.
-All new and readmitted students will have access to online registration during pre-registration days and during Final Registration, which takes place at the beginning of each term.
+All entering students will have access to online registration during pre-registration days and during Final Registration, which takes place at the beginning of each term.

 Prior to registering, all students must consult with their advisors regarding their course selection.
 The advisor must approve the student's course selection before the student will be allowed to register.